g-gaston/eks-anywhere/DEVELOPMENT_BEST_PRACTICE.md

 Package level state is rarely required.
 If it is, it should be composed of re-usable constructs defined and exposed from the package itself.

 In avoiding package level state we avoid [hidden dependencies and unintended side effects](https://dave.cheney.net/practical-go/presentations/gophercon-israel.html#_avoid_package_level_state) stemming from global state mutation.
-Model loosely coupled components by [declaring your dependencies](#dependencies).
+Model loosely-coupled components by [declaring your dependencies](#dependencies).

 ### Names